kuladeep1906/kuladeep1906/README.md

 - 👋 Hi, I’m @kuladeep1906
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Cyber Security and Java.
-- 🌱 I’m currently learning WAPT
+- 🌱 I’m currently learning WAPT and Java full stack.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to cyber sec and Java full stack.
 - 📫 How to reach me ...
      https://www.linkedin.com/in/pappu-kuladeep